-When most people think of vaping, things such as devices and e-juice flavors typically come to mind.
-IndeJuice has tons of amazing options.
-While are the aspects that determine the quality of the user experience, they don’t tell the entire story.
+When most people think of vaping, things such as devices and e-juice flavours typically come to mind.
+While some of these aspects determine the quality of the user experience, they don’t tell the entire story.
 There’s another important but often forgotten part: the battery.

 With experimentation and time, selecting the right e-liquid or device may become easier, but finding the perfect battery can still be challenging.
-Most new vapers don’t understand or discuss their battery options; they just buy what’s on the shelf.
+Most new vapers don’t understand or discuss their battery options; it's often easier to just buy what’s on the shelf.
 To simplify the selection process, follow our guide to choosing the right battery for your vape.

 Why Is It So Important to Choose the Right Vape Battery?

 Most users assume the battery’s sole purpose is to power the device, and as long as the vape works, there’s no need to learn about other battery options.
-However, the battery is one of a vape device’s most important parts, and it determines the quality of the user experience.
+However, the battery is one of a vape device’s most important parts, and it goes a long way in determining the quality of the user experience.

 The level of output available from a battery at any given time is referred to as its load.
-A battery with a higher amperage or load capacity will allow a device to heat up faster, enabling the user to make long draws and enjoy the vapor sooner.
-The battery also determines how the device vaporizes the liquid and enhances its flavors.
+A battery with a higher amperage or load capacity will allow a device to heat up faster, enabling the user to make long draws and enjoy the vapour sooner.
+The battery also determines how the device vaporises the liquid and enhances its flavours.

 It’s equally important to consider the battery’s voltage.
 The coils in a vape are resistant to current flow, so a battery’s voltage capacity should be high enough to push amperage through the system and heat the liquid.
-When a device gets enough heat, you’ll have an optimal flavor experience.
-Poor amperage may adversely affect vapor density and the e-juice’s flavor profile.
-No matter what kind of flavors you’re looking for, we have them here at IndeJuice.
+When a device gets enough heat, you’ll have an optimal flavour experience.
+Poor amperage may adversely affect vapour density and the e-juice’s flavour profile.

 Battery Quality and Device Compatibility

 Aside from the above aspects, a battery’s device compatibility and quality are crucial to the safety and enjoyment of the vaping experience.
-Poor quality batteries are more likely to explode or leak.
+Poor quality batteries are more likely to cause issues that can lead to safety concerns.
 With a high-quality battery, you’ll enjoy every draw—and you’ll be safer while doing it.

-The latter option is commonly found in vape mods, and it’s popular because it strikes a good balance between mAh and amperes.
+The 18650 battery option is commonly found in vape mods, and it’s popular because it strikes a good balance between mAh and amperes.
 This provides a consistent, long-range vaping experience.
 These batteries can be detached and replaced, plus they’re quite budget friendly.
-These batteries are named for their dimensions—here, the “18” is for the diameter, the “65” denotes the height, and the “0” indicates a cylindrical shape.
+18650 batteries are named for their dimensions i.e. the “18” is for the diameter, the “65” denotes the height, and the “0” indicates a cylindrical shape.

 The former type, the 26650, is lesser known.
 These batteries are a bit bulky, being 22mm in diameter, but their power capabilities are promising.
-Many of today’s larger vape devices use 26650 batteries to ensure adequate power.
+Many of today’s larger vape devices such as mechanical mods use 26650 batteries to ensure adequate power.

 There are a few variants to these two types, such as the 18350.
 This option is comparable in diameter to the 18650, but it’s shorter.
 Based on your choice of vape mod, these are the types of batteries from which you’ll choose.